1. Fluent speech and auditory feedback

 Effects of artificially altered auditory feedback

-Lee (1951) showed that a delay of the auditory feedback of speech of about one syllable length (1/4–1/5 second) leads to speech disfluencies in normal fluent individuals.
-Repetitions and prolongations occur, but also speech tempo fluctuations and formulation errors like incorrect or suddenly canceled sentences (see also Fairbanks & Guttman, 1958).
+Lee (1951) showed that a delay in the auditory feedback of speech of about one syllable length (1/4–1/5 second) leads to speech disfluencies in normally fluent speakers.
+Repetitions and prolongations occur, as do speech tempo fluctuations and formulation errors like incorrect or suddenly canceled sentences (see also Fairbanks & Guttman, 1958).
 These behaviors are referred to as the ‘Lee effect’ today.
-Lee himself called them “artificial stutter”; however, they are significantly different from those typical of true stuttering: They are not accompanied by muscular tension, and repetitions mostly occur at the end of words.
-Stromsta (1959) obtained short blockages of phonation in normal fluent speakers by phase shifting of the auditory feedback, which provided additional evidence for auditory feedback to influence speech flow.
+Lee himself called them “artificial stutter”; however, they are significantly different from those typical of true stuttering: they are not accompanied by muscular tension, and repetitions mostly occur at the end of words.
+Stromsta (1959) caused short blockages of phonation in normally fluent speakers by phase shifting of the auditory feedback, which provided additional evidence for auditory feedback to influence speech flow.

-By means of altered auditory feedback (delayed, but also virtual premature feedback) of 20–60ms, which is below the threshold of perception, Kalveram (1983) discovered that the duration of long stressed syllables is controlled via auditory feedback.
-He referred to the phenomenon as ‘audiophonatory coupling’ (see also Kalveram & Jäncke, 1989; Kalveram & Natke, 1998).
-The effect suggests a feedback-based online control of vowel duration in long stressed syllables, i.e., in syllables that are stressed by speaking them not only louder but also a little longer: Vowel offset depends on the auditory feedback of vowel onset.
-By contrast, the duration of short (stressed or unstressed) syllables was found to be not or very less influenced by the altered auditory feedback. (return)
+By means of time-altered auditory feedback (delayed,as well as premature) of 20–60 ms, which is below the threshold of perception, Kalveram (1983) discovered that the duration of long, stressed syllables is controlled based on auditory feedback.
+He referred to the phenomenon as ‘audio-phonatory coupling’ (see also Kalveram & Jäncke, 1989>).
+The effect indicates a feedback-based online control of vowel duration in long-stressed syllables, that is, in syllables that are stressed by speaking them not only louder but also a little longer; vowel offset depends on the auditory feedback of vowel onset.
+By contrast, the duration of short syllables was found to be not or very less influenced by altered auditory feedback. . (return)

 Levelt’s model of speech production

-It might be the most noted and common model of speech processing today.
-On the following pages, I will often refer to this model; therefore, it is shortly presented here.
-The figure shows a simplified version confined to speech production, and the two feedback loops.
+It might be the most influential model of speech processing today, and on the following pages, I will often refer to it; therefore, it is briefly presented here.
+The figure shows a simplified version confined to speech production and the two feedback loops.
 The figure is equal to Fig. 12.3 on page 470 in Levelt (1995).

 Levelt (1995) Fig. 12.3

-The main advantage of the model is: It describes the relationship between speech production and auditory feedback.
-On the following pages, however, I will argue against some positions of this model, and I will revise it in part.
-Here, I only want to point to a general problem:
+The main advantage of the model is that it describes the relationship between speech production and auditory feedback.
+On the following pages, however, I will argue against some positions of this model.
+Here, I only want to point to a general problem.

 Formulation and the control of articulation are localized in two separate ‘encapsulated modules’ in the brain, referred to as Formulator and Articulator.
 In the Formulator, a ‘phonetic plan’ is generated.
-This plan is transferred to the Articulator, where it is converted into a sequence of commands for the executing muscles.
-Information is transferred only from the Formulator to the Articulator, but not reverse.
-Now, the question is: Which of both modules is impaired in stuttering?
+This plan is sent to the Articulator, where it is converted into a sequence of commands for the executing muscles.
+Information is transferred only from the Formulator to the Articulator, but not the reverse.
+From that, the question arises: which of both modules is impaired in stuttering?

-In a rule, stutterers are well able to formulate correct sentences; they have no difficulty thinking them or writing them down.
-Therefore, stuttering seems to be a disorder of articulation only – but the Articulator seems to be able to work well too: Stuttering, in a rule, does not occur when stutterers repeat single phonemes, single syllables, or single words, when they speak in chorus, or when they ‘shadow’ the speech of someone else.
-Moreover, some stutterers fluently recite poems, actors who stutter in everyday situations speak their roles fluently from memory.
-In all these conditions, no self-generated formulation is required.
-What does that mean?
-Is the cause of stuttering, nevertheless, to be found in the Formulator?
-Or is the information transfer from Formulator to Articulator impaired in stuttering?
-That can hardly be the case because stutterers always exactly know what they are going to say when they get stuck.
+As a rule, stutterers are well able to formulate correct sentences; they have no difficulty thinking them or writing them down.
+Therefore, stuttering seems to be a disorder of articulation only – but the Articulator seems to be able to work well too: Stuttering, in a rule, does not occur when stutterers repeat single phonemes, single syllables, or single words, when they speak in chorus, or when they ‘Usually, stutterers are able to formulate correct sentences; they have no difficulty thinking them or writing them down.
+Therefore, stuttering seems to be a disorder of articulation only.
+But the Articulator is able to work well too: stuttering usually does not occur when stutterers repeat single phonemes, single syllables, or single words, when they speak in chorus, or when they ‘shadow’ the speech of someone else.
+Moreover, some stutterers fluently recite poems, and actors, who stutter in everyday situations, speak their parts fluently on stage.
+If both, Formulator and Articulator work well in themselves – is the information transfer from the Formulator to the Articulator impaired in stuttering?
+That can hardly be the case because stutterers always know exactly what they are going to say when they don’t get it out.

-Obviously, neither Formulator nor Articulator seems to be responsible for stuttering, and an interaction between them is definitively excluded in Levelt’s model; it can, therefore, also not cause stuttering.
-There seems to be no place for stuttering in Levelt’s model of speech production.
-And there is a further problem: It is, at least, unclear what the person does and what the modules in the person’s brain do; If, in spontaneous speech, sentences were first formed by an unconscious internal Formulator (quasi behind the speaker’s back), subsequently monitored (before articulation, by an unconscious internal censor), and finally spoken, controlled by an Articulator – who, in the framework of this model, is responsible for what the speaker says?
+Obviously, neither Formulator nor Articulator nor the information transfer from the former to the latter seems to be responsible for stuttering, and an interaction between Formulator and Articulator is excluded in Levelt’s model and is thus out of the question as a cause of stuttering.
+Apparently, there is no place for stuttering in Levelt’s model of speech production.
+And there is a further problem: it is, at least, unclear what the person does and what the modules in the person’s brain do.
+If, in spontaneous speech, sentences were first formed by an unconscious internal Formulator (quasi behind the speaker’s back), then monitored (before articulation) by an unconscious internal censor, and finally spoken out, controlled by an Articulator – who, in the framework of this model, is responsible for what the speaker says?

-Instead, I assume that, in spontaneous speech, sentences are formulated by being articulated, and they are monitored automatically via the external feedback loop, i.e., by hearing.
+Instead, I assume that, in spontaneous speech, sentences are formulated by being articulated, and they are monitored automatically via the external feedback loop, by hearing.
 That means: In spontaneous speech, a speaker does not know the exact formulation of a sentence before the sentence has been spoken.
-Therefore, it is not surprising that spontaneous speech is usually not perfect, contains errors and unfortunate wording.
-Sometimes, we say the wrong thing, realize it, and correct the mistake.
-Our responsibility, in spontaneous speech, is not to formulate perfectly, but to realize our mistakes and to correct them in order to avoid misunderstanding. (return)
+Therefore, it is not surprising that spontaneous speech is usually not perfect and contains errors and unfortunate wording.
+Occasionally, we say the wrong thing, notice it, and correct the mistake.
+Our responsibility in spontaneous speech is not to formulate perfectly, but to detect our mistakes and correct them immediately to avoid misunderstandings. (return)

 to the top